azr4e1/quidest/content/wiki/terraform.md

 so we can define variables using the `variable` keyword, and then access the value through the `var` namespace in the `main.tf` file.

+If a default value is set, the variable is optional.
+Otherwise, the variable is required.
+If you run terraform plan now, Terraform will prompt you for the values for the variables without defaults.

+You can populate variables using values from a file.
+Terraform automatically loads files called `terraform.tfvars` or matching `*.auto.tfvars` in the working directory when running operations.

 For more, look at the documentation: [Get Started](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started)